Mold Testing: How to Test for Mold for the Home

 Know the Differences Between Mildew and Mold

+Though there are thousands of different types of mold and mildew, they all have two things in common: The first is that their mission on Earth is to digest the organic world around them.
+The second is that they all need moisture so their little digestive enzymes can go to work.
 There are differences between mold and mildew, but for our purposes, we can call the entire gang mold.
 Molds are neither plants nor animals.
-They’re microscopic organisms containing enzymes (responsible for digesting and decomposing) and spores (in charge of reproduction).
+They're microscopic organisms containing enzymes (responsible for digesting and decomposing) and spores (in charge of reproduction).
 Mold dwells within the fungi kingdom: a realm that includes mushrooms, yeast and other seemingly unsavory characters.
-But the truth is, these decay organisms aren’t unsavory at all.
-Without them, toppled trees, dead animals and fallen vegetables wouldn’t decompose.
+But the truth is, these decay organisms aren't unsavory at all.
+Without them, toppled trees, dead animals and fallen vegetables wouldn't decompose.
 Our land would get piled higher and higher with dead stuff.
-We wouldn’t have foods and medicines like cheese and penicillin.
-The problems arise when mold starts chomping away at things we don’t want them to—affecting the look, smell and structural integrity of your house.
+We wouldn't have foods and medicines like cheese and penicillin.
+The problems arise when mold starts chomping away at things we don't want them to—affecting the look, smell and structural integrity of your house.